AWS Lambda + API Gateway Adapter

 AWS Lambda Response Streaming Adapter

-AWS Lambda supports streaming responses to clients.
+AWS Lambda supports streaming responses to clients with both Lambda Function URLs and API Gateway REST APIs.

-Example app
+Example apps

 | Description | Links |